abhay7321/Chess-Game-with-Engine-in-C/README.md

 # Chess Engine in C

+### DESCRIPTION :-
+This is Chess Game project that is completely implemented in C Programmng Language .
+This project can be used for a 2 Player Chess Game , it also has a Chess Engine where a single player can have a match with the Chess Engine.

 * Includes single player and two player modes.

 * Contains all functions for validating moves and generating moves.